llvm/llvm-project/mlir/docs/LangRef.md

-The internal representation of an operation is simple: an operation is identified by a unique string (e.g. `dim`, `tf.Conv2d`, `x86.repmovsb`, `ppc.eieio`, etc), can return zero or more results, take zero or more operands, has a dictionary of [attributes](#attributes), has zero or more successors, and zero or more enclosed [regions](#regions).
+The internal representation of an operation is simple: an operation is identified by a unique string (e.g. `dim`, `tf.Conv2d`, `x86.repmovsb`, `ppc.eieio`, etc), can return zero or more results, take zero or more operands, has storage for [properties](#properties), has a dictionary of [attributes](#attributes), has zero or more successors, and zero or more enclosed [regions](#regions).
 The generic printing form includes all these elements literally, with a function type to indicate the types of the results and operands.

 Example: